diagrid-labs/dapr-workflow-demos/README.md

     > Ensure the --app-port is the same as the port specified in the launchSettings.json file.

-3. Start the `HelloWorldWorkflow` via the Workflow HTTP API:
+3. Start the `HelloWorldWorkflow` via the Workflow HTTP API using cURL or use the [helloworld.http](HelloWorld/helloworld.http) file if you're using VSCode with the REST client):

    ```bash
    curl -i -X POST http://localhost:3500/v1.0-alpha1/workflows/dapr/HelloWorldWorkflow/1234a/start \